 A/V Binloop Uncompressed – Multi-channel Synchronous Video Player

 An AV Binloop Uncompressed equipped with three 2K playback channels (AVUC-BIN3) will handle this application very nicely.
-If your LED wall applications requires more resolution, keep in mind that this product can provide up to 8 channels of 2K and up to 2 channels of 4K.
+If your LED wall applications require more resolution, keep in mind that this product can provide up to 8 channels of 2K and up to 2 channels of 4K.
 Multiple products can even be genlocked to achieve higher resolutions like 8K, 16K, or any-K!

 Content is stored safely on solid-state media drives as uncompressed Targa sequences.
 This product physically connects to the LED wall controller three 3G-SDI or HDMI connections.
 This device also connects to the V16Pro show controller via Ethernet so that video clips can be played at the appropriate time and synchronized with other devices in the system.